jantman/blog/content/2007/11/updates-suse-online-update-issues.md

 10Gb HDD, networking, and serial and USB ports.
 I decided to give serial to USB adapters a shot.

-My first installation was [Debian][]-based, as [OpenSuSE][] 10.2 won't load on such an old machine.
-However, after grappling with learning a new distro, I opted to reinstall with [CentOS][] 5.0, a much more natural transition from SuSE.
+My first installation was [Debian](http://www.debian.org/)-based, as [OpenSuSE](http://www.opensuse.org/) 10.2 won't load on such an old machine.
+However, after grappling with learning a new distro, I opted to reinstall with [CentOS](http://www.centos.org/) 5.0, a much more natural transition from SuSE.
 After installing CentOS, it only took me a few hours to get everything humming away, and get conserver compiled, installed, and running.
 Configuration is fairly simple though, on my next box, I'm going to have it install to the locations I'm used to - /bin instead of /usr/local/bin, etc. All in all, it seems to work well.